We thought it was just normal stress from being in college…

 Click here for more information on College Transition and Gap Year Consultation.

 Still not sure if it’s depression or college stress?
-Contact Dr. Crystal I. Lee for a free 20 minute consultation to see how she can help.
+Send us a message or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman to see how we can help.